nabetse00/ba4f/README.md

 ```

 Don't forget to add any box your app call uses to the boxes
-in the transaction encoding data to bytes.
+in the transaction, encoding data to bytes.
 To encode an address
 use encoding.decode_address(account.address).

 ```python